The safety, security, and well-being of those who have experienced sexual misconduct, harassment, or assault are fundamental considerations.

 - Call 911 for emergency police or 1-888-506-7267 for RCMP (non-emergency)

-- Disclose and/or report to the University
+- Disclose and/or file a complaint to the University

 If you or someone you know has experienced sexual violence, recently or in the past, Mount Allison offers free and confidential services — regardless of whether you choose to make a formal report or not.